s-m-sys/mix_with_SAPs/README.md

 **Following Explains the procedure to run testing of a trained agent and data saved during the testing**

-Code for training an RL agent - test_run.ipynb
+Code for training an RL agent - test_run.ipynb - run the entire code in jupyter notebook all at once.

 The initial position of particles is in 'ini_state_q1.csv' : column wise data - x position, y position, particle radius and particle type